alexpmagalhaes/ChIPseq_course/docs/QC_Trim.md

   * If the read length is 25bp, there is no need to trim - adapter sequences will not be included in reads of inserts >25 bp.
   * If you perform trimming, then there is no need to use soft-clipping during the alignment.
   * After trimming, a minimum read length of 25bp should be imposed, as reads smaller than this are hard to align accurately.
-  * Should you choose not to trim reads, you will need to use `--local` when runing Bowtie2 - this will perform "soft-clipping" to ignore parts of the reads that are of low quality.
+  * Should you choose not to trim reads, you will need to use `--local` when running Bowtie2 - this will perform "soft-clipping" to ignore parts of the reads that are of low quality.

 There are many programs to do QC, and many specific tools for each one.
-For now we are going to focus on Cutadapt
+For now, we are going to focus on Cutadapt

 ```bash
 #DO NOT RUN ME